Have you fed your chickens some chicken scratch before? They love it.

 Chicken Scratch VS Chicken Feed (What is the Difference)

-As we all know, chicken feed is scientifically formulated to give chickens the exact amounts of nutrients they need based on its age and type (Chick vs Hen or Egg Layer vs Meat Bird).
+As we all know, chicken feed is scientifically formulated to give chickens the exact amounts of nutrients they need based on their age and type (Chick vs. Hen or Egg Layer vs. Meat Bird).

-In these modern times, scratch is fed as a treat because it lacks good, wholesome nutritional substance giving only 8-9% protein equivalency which is vastly inferior to the feed content.
+In these modern times, scratch is fed as a treat because it lacks sound, wholesome nutritional substance giving only 8-9% protein equivalency which is vastly inferior to the feed content.